Cumin Seed

 Understanding the key chemical compounds helps explain why cumin seed pairs well with certain ingredients.

-Primary volatile compound responsible for cumin's distinctive warm, earthy aroma and flavor; comprises up to 40% of essential oil
+Primary volatile compound responsible for cumin's distinctive earthy, warm aroma and much of its flavor character

 Quick Tips